 - Profit: When you enter all the data into the program, it gives you a total profit number and return on your investment.
 I used numbers for a flip I am almost done with and my profit came out to $68,000 and a 78 percent return on my investment.
 I like those numbers and I will detail this flip in my fix and flip update articles.
 The great thing about the profit number is you can change financing terms or length of time you hold the property to instantly see how much your profit changes.
 The program even has a spot where you can enter a percentage of the profit to be spit with the lender or an investor.

-Another great part of the program is it generates detailed, professional reports that you can give to your investor.
-You plug in the numbers for the repairs and other costs and the Valuator generates the report that will make you look like a professional.
+Another great part of the program is it generates detailed, professional reports that you can give to investors who may want to buy the wholesale deal.
+You plug in the numbers for the repairs and other costs and the Valuator generates the report that will make you look like it was created by a professional.
 The more information you can give to the investor, the more comfortable they will feel buying a house from you.

-How can the Rehab Valuator help with rental properties?
+How can Rehab Valuator help with rental properties?